IAm-Ky229/CPRE489/README.md

 # CPRE489

-This class was an introduction to computer networking and data communication.
-All the labs for this course were done in C, and mainly focused on creating and using socket connections.

 ### Lab 2

 Lab 2 involved setting up a UDP connection and using this connection to stream a video to a server.
 A source IP, source port, destination IP, destination port,